forseti-security/helm-charts/charts/forseti-security/README.md

 1. Kubernetes Cluster 1.12+ with the [workload-identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) addon enabled.
 2. A Forseti environment.
 This can be created via the Forseti Security [Terraform module](https://forsetisecurity.org/docs/latest/setup/install.html).
 3. A GCP project IAM policy binding tying the Kubernetes Service account for the server (created by this chart) to the GCP IAM Forseti server service account.
-This is binding is created via the Terraform module or can be created [manually](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_workload_identity_on_a_new_cluster)
+This binding is created via the Terraform module or can be created [manually](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_workload_identity_on_a_new_cluster).
-4. A GCP project IAM policy binding tying the Kubernetes Service account for the orhesctrator (created by this chart) to the GCP IAM Forseti client service account.
-This is binding is created via the Terraform module or can be created [manually](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_workload_identity_on_a_new_cluster)
+4. A GCP project IAM policy binding tying the Kubernetes Service account for the orchestrator (created by this chart) to the GCP IAM Forseti client service account.
+This binding is created via the Terraform module or can be created [manually](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_workload_identity_on_a_new_cluster).

 ## Production Configuration
 Whether or not to deploy the forseti-security helm chart in a production configuration is controlled by the **production** value.
 By default, this is set to **false**.
 A production configuration presumes the existence of [Forseti infrastructure](https://forsetisecurity.org/docs/latest/concepts/architecture.html).
 The required components are deployed via the Forseti Terrafom Module.